Dance of the Dragons

 Conquest of the Capital

-Aemond and Cole gathered their forces to march on Harrenhal, which left the capital largely defenseless.
-Seeing the open he had been waiting for, Daemon took flight to King's Landing along with his wife.
-The Queen Dowager tried to send riders to bring back Aemond and ravens to leal lords, but her efforts were quickly stopped.
-The City Watch was loyal to Daemon, who had once been their leader, and opened the gates to the black forces who arrived by ships.
+With the the capital largely defenseless, Daemon took flight to King's Landing along with his wife.
+The Queen Dowager tried to send riders to bring back Aemond and ravens to loyal lords, but her efforts were quickly stopped.
+The City Watch was loyal to Daemon, who had once been their leader, slew Aegon's loyalist commanders and opened the gates to the black forces who arrived by Velaryon ships.
 The city was firmly in Rhaenyra's hands, but Aegon II had escaped.

 Battle by the Lakeshore/the Fishfeed